Find Grad Schools

 231 Yearly Graduations

 University of California - San Francisco is the 7th most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Roughly 3,200 attend the school each year.
-During the 2020-2021 academic year, 231 people received their doctor's degree in pharmacy from UCSF.
-About 71% of this group were women, and 78% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 231 people received their doctor's degree in pharmacy from UCSF.
+Around 69% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #8